Tigers in India: Characteristics

-Tiger is a large, heavy bodied Cat with dominant shade of reddish-orange (pale yellow ochre to burnt sienna) and black stripes arranged irregularly, with a coat of smooth short hair.
+The tiger is a large, heavy bodied cat with dominant shade of reddish-orange (pale yellow ochre to burnt sienna) and black stripes arranged irregularly, with a coat of smooth short hair.
 The ventral parts with chin, throat, breast and belly are generally white on colour with black stripes.
 In some tigers, brows and cheeks can also be white.
 Males have prolonged whiskers.
 Tigers in the plains tend to grow bigger in size compared to those in hilly areas.
 Tigers measuring up to 12 feet were often recorded a century ago.
 A full grown male can reach 10 feet in length.
 British Naturalist Robert Armitage Sterndale recorded of Lieutenant-Colonel Boileau hunting a 12 feet tiger in 1861.
 Its hide is said to have measured 13 feet 5 inches.
 He also mentions Colonel Ramsay killing a 12 feet tiger.
 There are many noted instances of tigers in India over 10 feet killed during British rule.
-Loss of healthy gene-pool due to excessive hunting can be attributed to relatively smaller size of present day tigers.
+Loss of healthy gene-pool due to excessive hunting can be attributed to relatively smaller size of present-day tigers.
 These big cats are in fact good swimmers.
 Tigers can endure thirst for substantial amount of time.
 In one instance recorded by British naturalist George P. Sanderson, two wounded tigers were caught in net during hot weather and they survived without water for 10 days.
 Tigers cannot climb but the claw markings on the tree bark can be found up to a height of 10 feet.
 Tigers are known to be cannibals and sometimes scavengers.

 British Military Officer, Alexander Angus Airlie Kinloch, an enthusiastic tiger-hunter in his book published in 1885 observes It is rarely that tigers become man-eaters, probably on account of there being such abundance of game and cattle for them.
 Unless provoked, the tiger will rarely attack a man, but does his best to get away quickly.